bicarbon8/automated-functional-testing/packages/aft-ui/README.md

 `> npm i aft-ui`

 ## Page Object Model (POM)
 the POM is a standard design pattern used in UI and layout testing.
 AFT-UI supports this model via an `AbstractFacet` class that is made up of one or more `AbstractFacet` classes and / or elements encapsulating logical blocks of functionality on the page.
-The `aft-ui` package supports development of libraries used to generate UI test sessions (via the `SessionGeneratorPluginManager`, `AbstractSessionGeneratorPlugin`, classes and `ISession` interface).
+The `aft-ui` package supports development of libraries used to generate UI test sessions (via the `SessionGeneratorManager`, `AbstractSessionGeneratorPlugin`, classes and `ISession` interface).

 ### Creating a Session Generator Plugin (Selenium)
 the `AbstractSessionGeneratorPlugin` implementation is responsible for creating new UI session instances (classes extending from `ISession`)